The Parliament is directly elected by the people of Europe once every five years. This gives the 705 MEPs a unique and powerful voice.

 Round Two: That party’s vote is divided by two (one plus the number of MEPs they already have).
 Another party’s top candidate is elected.

-This is repeated electing other MEPs from other parties until the party which got their candidate in round one has the most votes again.
-Their second candidate on their list is then elected.
+This was repeated electing other MEPs from other parties until the party which got their candidate in round one has the most votes again.
+Their second candidate on their list was then elected.

 The process continues until all the seats are filled.